 Final Words

 So, in the end, the answer to the question “does HDMI support 120Hz” is a yes on the surface.
-However, in order to get the in-depth answer, you have to check the resolution you wish to run your monitor/TV at and also the color bit depth of your display.
+However, to get the in-dean answer, you must check the resolution you wish to run your monitor/TV at and the color bit depth of your display.

-In majority of the cases, I would recommend you have the HDMI 2.0 interface to run 120Hz refresh rate.
-However, the older HDMI 1.4 interface can also suffice particularly when running at Full HD resolution.
+In most cases, I recommend you have the HDMI 2.0 interface to run a 120Hz refresh rate.
+However, the older HDMI 1.4 interface can also suffice, particularly when running at Full HD resolution.

 Also Read: